lputruele/Unity-BallCollector/README.md

  * I experimented with some design patterns (e.g. singletons and static classes) as well as familiarizing with built-in Unity patterns such as Component, Update, and Events.
  * The arquitecture might be messy but for now I prefer to leave it that way and delegate improvements to future projects.

+ Possible improvements:

+ * Using an Object Pool pattern for falling items to improve performance.
+ * Using a Service Locator pattern instead of singletons or static classes for 'Managers'.